donahuechristopher/ISSIA/README.md

 For reference a single Place Glacier flight line at 1 m spatial resolution takes about 40 minutes on personal laptop

+An example ACO dataset over Place Glacier is available for download here: 10.6084/m9.figshare.22777184